 I’m one of those people who prefer buying a modem over renting it.
-It’s because, I think it’s a better return on investment.
+It’s because I think it’s a better return on investment.
 However, a lot of people think that they won’t last long and end up renting it from their internet provider.

 I’ve been recommending modems and setting up internet connections in California for 7 years.
-I think that there’s no fix timing for replacing a modem, one should only replace when facing connectivity, security, or speed issues due to it.
+I think that there’s no fixed timing for replacing a modem, one should only replace when facing connectivity, security, or speed issues due to it.

 The hardware of the modem can’t be upgraded without buying a new one, but the internet speeds are increasing rapidly.
-So if your previous device isn’t capable of handling the speed upgrades, then it’s time to replace it.
+So if your previous modem isn’t capable of handling the speed upgrades, then it’s time to replace it.